join our collectors community

 Underneath the body there are also significant changes in design.

 The original has 25 outlets along the bottom of the air cushion, allowing the bag to expand while focusing the escaping air downwards evenly around the perimeter of the craft.
 The original Mini has added holes at the rear (perhaps to support the motors) while the original full size has two large downward thrusters directly underneath the battery compartment to support that area of extra weight.
-These were “true” hovercraft, floating on a curtain of air.
-Does that make it better though?

 While the original had legitimacy, it also made for a difficult to control RC toy.
 Driving the original Typhoon can feel like sliding around an ice skating rink with only a fan to push you away from whatever direction you don't want to go.
 It can be quite frustrating, especially for younger kids.